harlyq/aframe-harlyq-components/components/aframe-wait-emit-component/README.md

 ---
 **out** : string = ""

 output event to send.
-This event will contain a **detail** attribute which contains the data from the **inEvent** (if used)
+This event will contain a **detail** attribute which contains the data from the **event** (if used)

 ---
 **source** : string = ""

-a selector defining the source entities to listen for **inEvent** on.  **sourceScope** can be used to restrict this selector to a part of the DOM hierarchy.
+a selector defining the source entities to listen for **event** on.  **sourceScope** can be used to restrict this selector to a part of the DOM hierarchy.
 If not specified we listen on the component's entity

 ---
 **sourceScope** : document | self | parent = `document`